vickyvishal/My-neighborhood-map-practice/README.md

 4. Should be responsive.

 ##Viewing the page
-1. Download the zip format
+1. Download the zip format and double click on mainapp.html to open it in your browser
-2. Clone it using gitbash
+2. Clone it using gitbash and double click on mainapp.html to open it in your browser

 ##Pokestop in restaurant
 1. Responsive page using Twitter's Bootstrap